Cale-Torino/MDVR/5. Test dll functions/README.md

 **NOTE**

 This app is meant to be writen in C++ as an MFC application.
-This is a conversion to C# WinForms for those clients who need to integrate into older existing applications useing winforms.
+This is a conversion to C# WinForms for those clients who need to integrate into older existing applications using winforms.

 * Requirements are:
     * Visual studio (2019 is preferred but you can try 2015 or 2017).